 | A model of the fort |

-This fort was twinned with Segedunum fort at Wallsend - and both looked out over the sea route into Hadrian's Wall - with the two forts lying within line of sight of each other.
-The forts had the benefit of having sea access, and so offered a good spot to store supplies that could be used to resupply the wall.
+This fort was twinned with Segedunum fort at Wallsend - and both looked out over the sea route into Hadrian's Wall - with the two forts lying within line of sight of each other (albeit with this one being further out towards the coast).
+With this being a coastal port these forts would provide an easy way to get supplies inland and down to the rest of the wall.

-But continuing on, there is not too much further to go before we reach the coastline, and here we find a very busy beach area at South Shields (with this side of the Tyne not having the same span of beaches as the north side it does get a bit more crowded).
+Continuing on, there is not too much further to go before we reach the coastline, and here we find a very busy beach at South Shields (and with this side of the Tyne not having the same length of beaches as the north side, it does get a bit more crowded).

 |